viblo/pymunk/docs/src/showcase.rst

 List of papers which has used or mentioned Pymunk:

 #.
+Sadhukhan, Priyam, and Rastko R. Selmic.
+   "Proximal policy optimization for formation navigation and obstacle avoidance."
+   International Journal of Intelligent Robotics and Applications (2022): 1-14.

+#.
 Link, Martin, Max Schwarz, and Sven Behnke.
    "Predicting Physical Object Properties from Video." arXiv preprint arXiv:2206.00930 (2022).